 Small spaces often require dual-purpose furniture, so we wanted a piece of furniture with a cozy, game room feel to place next to Ken’s pinball and slot machines.
 We also wanted to hide the kitty litter box.
 You know, because kitty litter boxes and game rooms go so well together, right??
 Well, for us they were going to have to; thus, we have ourselves a decoupaged coffee sack furniture cabinet which will fool the eye (and our guests) as a coffee station whenever we have company.

 Craigslist has been good to us lately, and among other things, we were able to purchase 2 of these salvaged kitchen cabinets for $10 each.
 That’s $20 for both ;D —> SCORE

 Both cabinets did come with countertops not shown in this picture.

-For this project we used one of the cabinets.
-Ken thought it was too big for the space, so he went about modifying it by shortening the width and then taking all the steps needed to make it into a kitty litter cabinet like this one I was inspired by from Chaotically Creative.
+For this project, we used one of the cabinets.
+Ken thought it was too big for the space, so he went about modifying it by shortening the width.

 Next, I chose a few coffee sacks from another recent Craigslist purchase and washed and dried the coffee sacks following these directions.